 Tests for high cortisol levels

-The tests used in this case include measuring levels of cortisol in the blood and in the urine.
+The levels of cortisol are measured in the blood and in the urine.
 If an adrenal tumor is making cortisol, these levels will be abnormally high.
 These tests may be done after giving the patient a dose of dexamethasone.
 Dexamethasone is a drug that acts like cortisol.
 If given to someone who does not have an adrenal tumor, it will decrease production of cortisol and similar hormones.
 In someone with an adrenal cortex tumor, these hormone levels will remain high after they receive dexamethasone.
 Blood levels of ACTH will also be measured to help distinguish adrenal tumors from other diseases that can cause high cortisol levels.

 Tests for high aldosterone levels